Diego Simeone's men can make it four wins out of four on Wednesday and, having only lost once this season, are expected to secure progress.

 The club sits five points ahead of city rival Real Madrid, largely thanks to the form of forwards Diego Costa and David Villa.

 Costa has been outstanding for Diego Simeone's side, scoring 15 goals in as many appearances in all competitions.
 His latest effort came in Sunday's 2-0 home success against Athletic Bilbao, when Villa also scored to take his tally to seven.

 Costa missed the first two matches of this year's group stage due to a suspension incurred in last season's Europa League, but he scored twice in Atletico's 3-0 win at Austria Vienna last month.

-Austria Vienna sit at the bottom of Group G with just one point from their three matches and the visitors' league form suggests an upset is highly unlikely.
+Austria Vienna sits at the bottom of Group G with just one point from three matches and the team's league form suggests an upset is highly unlikely.

-Although they beat Wiener Neustadt 3-0 on Sunday in the Austrian Bundesliga, they are fifth after a poor run of results.
+Although it beat Wiener Neustadt 3-0 on Sunday in the Austrian Bundesliga, the club is fifth after a poor run of results.

 Head coach Nenad Bjelica - who will serve a touchline ban for the fixture - saw his side win just one of 12 matches before Sunday's triumph.

-Their goalless draw against Zenit last month was the first Champions League point won by an Austrian side since 2001 and their inexperience is highlighted by the fact that just two of their players - strikers Tomas Jun and Roman Kienast - have played in Europe's premier club competition before this season.
+A goalless draw against Zenit last month was the first Champions League point won by an Austrian side since 2001 and the team's inexperience is highlighted by the fact that just two of its players - strikers Tomas Jun and Roman Kienast - have played in Europe's premier club competition before this season.